Gimme! Gimme! Gimme! (A Man After Midnight): Spanish version

 "¡Dame! ¡Dame! ¡Dame!" is the Spanish-language version of the song.
 The song was released as a single to promote Gracias Por La Música in Latin America and other Spanish-speaking countries.

 Reception

+Critical

 Cash Box called it "another exercise of sparkling euro-pop, with the slightest hint of boogie bottom to give the song an edge."

-The song is notable as being one of two works in ABBA's discography (the other being Dancing Queen) that have gone on to become gay anthems.
+Record World noted the track's "captivating chorus hook".

+Commercial

 "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was another highly successful song for ABBA.
 It hit no. 1 in Belgium, Finland, France, Ireland, and Switzerland, while reaching the top 3 in Austria, West Germany, the United Kingdom, the Netherlands, and Norway.
 It also proved to be ABBA's most successful song in Japan, hitting no. 17.